A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Emperor Hirohito was never prosecuted by the Allies for war crimes.
 This remains a subject of much debate.

-- Japan’s postwar economic miracle resulted in many of Japanese brands elevated to international household names.
+- The postwar economic miracle resulted in many Japanese brands elevated to the status of international household names.

 The Heisei Period began with the passing of Emperor Hirohito and the ascension of his eldest son as Emperor Akihito on Jan 7, 1989.
-In the two decades since, Japan has been locked in protracted struggles with a stagnating economy, a rapidly aging population, and tenuous relationships with regional neighbors.
-Nonetheless, as of 2018, Japan remains a global financial, economic, and technological powerhouse.
+In the two decades since, Japan was locked in protracted struggles with a stagnating economy, a rapidly aging population, and tenuous relationships with regional neighbors.
+Nonetheless, the country did not lose its status as a global financial, economic, and technological powerhouse.

-The Heisei Period is also marked by two catastrophic earthquakes, namely, Kobe (1995) and Tōhoku (2011).
+The Heisei Period was also witness to two catastrophic earthquakes, namely, Kobe (1995) and Tōhoku (2011).
 The latter was the most powerful earthquake ever registered in Japan and resulted in the meltdown of three reactors at the Fukushima Daiichi Nuclear Power Plant.
-As of 2018, the Fukushima Daiichi Nuclear Disaster is still an issue of much concern and debate.
+Currently, the Fukushima Daiichi Nuclear Disaster is still an issue of much concern and debate.

 On the other hand, globalization and advances in communication technologies fueled the worldwide popularity of Japanese mass entertainment such as Anime, Manga, and Cosplaying.
 These interests are nowadays considered synonymous with the term, “pop culture.”